mahdi-shafiei/STAT-4830/index.md

 # Final Project Structure

-The project template repository is available at: https://github.com/damek/STAT-4830-project-base
+VERY detailed instructions on how to get started with your project are available at the following link: [STAT-4830-project-base](https://github.com/damek/STAT-4830-project-base)

 ### Timeline and milestones